w3c-ccg/did-pkh/did-pkh-method-draft.md

 Another difference from did:key is that did:pkh is design to have many "upgrade paths" for DIDs deterministically generated from existing keypairs.
 Namely:
-- if a did:pkh is controlled by a keypair which is valid for generating a blockchain-published DID document according to another method (for instance, did:tz, did:btcr or did:ethr), its did document can be translated to the form of that method's documents, and it can be registered there.
+- if a `did:pkh` is controlled by a keypair which is valid for generating a blockchain-published DID document according to another method (such as `did:tz`, `did:btcr`, or `did:ethr`), its DID document can be translated to the form of that method's documents, and it can be registered there.

 ## Design Goals